 This is an important step because not all coating types have the same paper weight options.
 For example, glossy paper has the option of 60 lb. glossy text, while matte paper does not.
 Uncoated paper has 50/60/70 lb., but doesn’t have 80/100 lb.

 Step 4: Choose your numbered paper weight (i.e., the “basis weight”)

 Remember what I was saying about numbered paper weights earlier?
 Customers often wonder about the basis weights FIRST, when they should be thinking about it LAST.
 When they think about basis weights first, they get confused between the difference between “80 lb. glossy cover” and “80 lb. glossy text”.
 (The cover paper is a cardstock, and is much thicker.)

-But if you already know you want a “glossy cover”, and you only have to choose between two options, the decision becomes much easier.
+But if you already know you want a “glossy cover,” and you only have to choose between two options, the decision of what to order becomes much easier.
 Do you want the thicker cover paper (100 lb. glossy cover) or the thinner cover paper (80 lb. glossy cover)?

-Final thoughts for choosing the best paper weight for your print job
+Final thoughts for choosing the best paper weight for printing

 Don’t allow yourself to get caught up in focusing on the numbered paper weights (the basis weights).
 Instead, focus on the kind of paper you want, and then choose the paper weights relatively.
 For example, if you know that 80 lb. glossy cover is the thinnest paper, and you want a thicker paper, then choose the thicker one!

+We hope our paper weight guide has made this topic easier to understand!
 Remember, our customer service representatives are here to help.
 If you have any questions about the right paper size, type, or weight for your print job, we’ll be happy to assist you in making the right choice.
-Contact us at 1-877-649-5463 or service@Printivity.com and we can send you a complimentary paper sample kit.
+Contact us at 1-877-649-5463 or service@Printivity.com and we can send you a free paper sample kit.